SACHSTech/careers-in-computer-science-brixnh5/README.md

 + Co-op requirements met, if applicable, including PD 1, PD 11, PD 10, and a minimum of two other PD courses

 ## **Experiential Learning**
-Experiential learning opporunities are a great way to gain unique experience in industries outside of the classroom, allowing you to apply your knowledge and learning in the real world.
+Experiential learning opporunities are a great way to gain unique, hands-on experience in industries outside of the classroom, allowing students to apply their learning in the real world.
+Many employers look for this experience in their employees.

 Some experiential learning opportunities include:
 + Co-op programs